gowthamvishnu/Devops-Q-A/README.md

 8)exain about continous development?
 * This is the stage in the devops lifecycle where the software is developed continously unlike the waterfall model.
 * The software deliverables are broken into multiple sprints of short development cycles.Developed and delivered in a  very short time.
-* This code involves the coding and building phases and makes use of toos such as git and svn for maintaing the different versions of the code.
+* This stage involves the coding and building phases and makes use of tools such as git and svn for maintaing the different versions of the code.
 * Tools like anr/maven/gradle for building/package the code into executable file that can be forwaded to the "QA" for testing.

 9)wht is jar file?